Payment History Concepts

 Dashboard cards

-Call once per minute with sortDirection=desc
+Call once per minute with sortDirection=desc and pageSize=20.

 Infinite scroll UI

-forward until you reach the last page, then extend fromDate
+Keep sortDirection=desc.
+Move page forward until you reach the last page, then extend fromDate to the timestamp of the last item.

 Exception monitoring

-combined with a one-day date window.
+Use status=underpaid or status=overpaid combined with a one day date window.

 Error handling